by Timothy W. Stanley, Esq.

 - Allowable Assets

 The basic rule of nursing home MaineCare eligibility is that an applicant (the person applying for care), may have no more than $2,000 in “countable” assets in his or her name, plus another $8,000 in other liquid assets.
 “Liquid assets” include savings and checking accounts, CDs, IRAs, stocks, bonds and mutual funds.
-“Countable” assets generally include all of one’s assets except for (1) personal possessions, such as clothing, furniture, and jewelry, (2) one motor vehicle, (3) the applicant’s principal residence (if it is in Maine), and (4) assets that are considered inaccessible for one reason or another.
+“Countable” assets generally include all of one’s assets except for (1) personal possessions, such as clothing, furniture, and jewelry, (2) one motor vehicle, (3) the applicant’s principal residence (if it is in Maine and valued under $878,000), and (4) assets that are considered inaccessible for one reason or another.
 These named assets are non-countable.

 Certain assets, such as other real estate and stocks, bonds or accounts that require two signatures, can be exempt for eligibility purposes if the co-owner is not willing to sell or sign off.
 However, the MaineCare recipient’s interest is recoverable under the estate recovery rules.